r3shape/miniform/README.md

 # BLAKBOX

 ## What?
-**BLAKBOX** is a game development framework designed to help developers create games with **more speed and less hassle**.
+**BLAKBOX** is a game development framework designed to help developers **create more with less hassle**.
 It provides a structured foundation for handling scenes, objects, UI, input, and rendering, so you can focus on making games instead of reinventing the wheel.

 ## Why?
 - **Save Time** – No need to build a game structure from scratch.